MicrosoftDocs/Hololens/hololens/security-baseline.md

 ![Settings picker](images/settings-picker.png)

-Once done, the panel on the left will add the CSP catagory, and the setting that you added.
+Once done, the panel on the left will add the CSP category, and the setting that you added.
 From here you can configure it from the default setting, to one more secure.

 ![Settings catalog](images/settings-catalog-set-setting.png)

 You can continue to keep adding multiple configurations to the same profile, which will make it easier to assign at once.

-### Adding custom OMA-URI polcies
+### Adding custom OMA-URI policies

 Some policies may not be available in the Settings catalog yet.
 For these you'll need to [create a custom OMA-URI profile](/troubleshoot/mem/intune/deploy-oma-uris-to-target-csp-via-intune).Log into your account on the [MEM admin center](https://endpoint.microsoft.com/#home).